teegre/gmi/README.md

 **gmi** is a Gemini capsule generator to easily manage articles, microblog posts and rss feed from the terminal.

-This is work in progress.

 **gmi** has been tested on a **self-hosted server only**.

 ## Dependencies

-bash, coreutils, findutils, fzf, nano (optional), rsync, sed, ssh, tar
+bash, coreutils, findutils, fzf, nano (optional), openssh, rsync, sed, tar

 ## Installation

+**gmi** is available in the Arch User Repository: [https://aur.archlinux.org/gmi.git](https://aur.archlinux.org/gmi.git)

-Clone this repository and:
+Or, clone this repository and:

 `make install`